plasma-group/pigi/packages/docs/src/core/src/services/aggregator.rst

 .. code-block:: javascript

-    operator.submitBlock()
+    aggregator.submitBlock()

-Attempts to have the operator submit a new block.
+Attempts to have the aggregator submit a new block.
-Won't work if the operator is properly configured, but used for testing.
+Won't work if the aggregator is properly configured, but used for testing.

-.. _operator: specs/operator.html
+.. _aggregator: specs/aggregator.html
 .. _transaction relay: TODO
 .. _Transaction: specs/transactions.html#transaction-object